 Procedures for Subscribing

-U.S. investors who participate in this Offering other than through an online brokerage account, including through selected dealers, will be required to deposit their funds in an escrow account held at [City National Bank]; any such funds that [City National Bank] receives will be held in escrow until the applicable closing of the Offering or such other time as mutually agreed between us and the Underwriter, and then used to complete securities purchases, or returned if this Offering fails to close.
+U.S. investors who participate in this Offering other than through an online brokerage account, including through selected dealers, will be required to deposit their funds in an escrow account held at [City National Bank]; any such funds that [City National Bank] receives will be held in escrow until the applicable closing of the Offering or such other time as mutually agreed between us and the Placement Agent, and then used to complete securities purchases, or returned if this Offering fails to close.

-Non-U.S. investors may participate in this Offering by depositing their funds in the escrow account held at [City National Bank]; any such funds that [City National Bank] receives will be held in escrow until the applicable closing of the Offering or such other time as mutually agreed between us and the Underwriter, and then used to complete securities purchases, or returned if this Offering fails to close.
+Non-U.S. investors may participate in this Offering by depositing their funds in the escrow account held at [City National Bank]; any such funds that [City National Bank] receives will be held in escrow until the applicable closing of the Offering or such other time as mutually agreed between us and the Placement Agent, and then used to complete securities purchases, or returned if this Offering fails to close.

 Right to Reject Subscriptions.
 After we receive your complete, executed subscription agreement (forms of which are attached to the Offering Statement as Exhibits 4.1 and 4.2) and the funds required under the subscription agreement have been transferred to the escrow account, we have the right to review and accept or reject your subscription in whole or in part, for any reason or for no reason.
 We will return all monies from rejected subscriptions immediately to you, without interest or deduction.